/ / / / /

 What you will need

-• Dutch oven or heavy-bottomed pot for frying.
+• Dutch oven or heavy-bottomed pot for frying-ideal for even heat and safe deep frying

 Lets make some egg rolls!